 - News Desk gives you personal access to a team of analysts

-- Benzinga has the ability to get exclusive stories to their established brand in financial news
+- Benzinga can get exclusive stories to their established brand in financial news

 - Option alerts and penny stocks

-Bloomberg has data on more than 5 million bonds, equities, commodities, currencies, and funds.
-Bloomberg Terminal features includes:
+Bloomberg has data on more than 5 million bonds, equities, commodities, currencies, and funds across most major markets.
+Bloomberg Terminal’s features include:

 - Data Visualization